 FAS undergraduate students are invited to submit proposals in support of research projects carried out under the guidance of FAS faculty members.
 The purpose of this funding opportunity is to promote student innovation while celebrating their accomplishments.
-Projects are to be presented to the FAS community, and this can include talks, poster sessions, performances, exhibits, etc., organized in collaboration with the overseeing faculty member(s).
+Projects are to be presented to the FAS community, and this can include talks, poster sessions, performances, exhibits, etc., organized in collaboration with the overseeing faculty members.

 Budget: Up to $2,500

 Application materials: Apply online.
 Please upload in PDF: 1.
-Proposal including abstract (no more than 200 words), description of the proposed activity and expected outcomes (no more than 1000 words), budget and budget narrative (indicating the anticipated use of the requested funds), and timeline; and 2.
+Proposal including abstract (no more than 200 words), description of the proposed activity and expected outcomes (no more than 1000 words), detailed budget and budget narrative (indicating the anticipated use of the requested funds), and timeline; and 2.
 Supervising faculty member’s endorsement.

-Application deadline: October 30; March 15
+Application deadline: October 1; March 15

 Contact: [email protected]